xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 Most of the time I do everything in Sublime Edit 3 -- I like the syntax highlighting, intuitive multi-caret support, and speed of grepping through my project or jumping to a file based on fuzzy filename matching.
 But it's good to try new dev environments and the more I write Rust the more I want to leverage the rich type system to be more productive on large projects.
 And while I'm at it I want to support the Rust commercial support ecosystem: I'm giving the IntelliJ IDE (by Idea Software) a full shake.

 IntelliJ CE has been my only editor while I work on my Rust projects.
+And over the past few months it has gotten better and better.
+In this post I want to go over everyday usage and hopefully convince you to give it a try.

+Setup
+---

 You'll want to get the IntelliJ CE (read: free to use) edition.
 Go to the [jetbrains download page](https://www.jetbrains.com/idea/download/).
 Once you have the base IDE installed you can add the Rust plugin from inside IntelliJ CE (IntelliJ > Preferences > Plugins > Browse Repositores > Search for Rust, click install).
 Or: [follow the IntelliJ rust's instructions (click "install" for the pop up with actual instructions)](https://intellij-rust.github.io/).